-The meaning of the cross is well documented on this site and elsewhere.
+The meaning of the Cross is well documented on this site and elsewhere.
 Here, we'll look at the meaning of the horseshoe, and why it should be associated with a Christian cross.
 But first, let's look at other uses of the horseshoe:

-Horseshoes are used for a variety of purposes (for example hoopla) but the main purpose is of course for shoeing horses.
+Horseshoes are used for a variety of purposes (for example hoopla) but the main purpose is for shoeing horses.
 Like human shoes, a horseshoe protects from injury and everyday wear and tear.
 The days of the traditional blacksmith, hammering white-hot iron on an anvil, are all but over.
 Today's horseshoes are usually made from steel or aluminium.

 And it is the owner who benefits.
 If a horseshoe is stolen or borrowed (both common events?), good luck will go to the rightful owner.
 If a horseshoe is found, then the finder becomes the rightful owner.
 Also, for it to yield good luck, a horseshoe must have been used by a horse.
 (Because...?)

-Horseshoe decorations at weddings are unlikely to provide much 'good luck'.
+Sparkling horseshoe decorations at weddings are unlikely to provide much 'good luck'.
 As mentioned above, for good luck to pour out, a horse must first have used the shoe.
-These tend to be rusty and dirty not the sort of thing to decorate a wedding cake with.
+These tend to be rusty and dirty – not the sort of thing to decorate a wedding cake with.
 And as for protecting babies and old folk, newlyweds are 'not supposed' to have any babies yet, and usually they are not old folks.

 It's easy to make a connection between horseshoe and horse, horse and groom, groom and bride, bride and bridle.
 But etymologically, there is little or no connection.
 (See wedding rings)

 If you are a horse-rider or somebody who likes to gamble on horse races, despite what you might think, horses do not sin.
-Horses have not descended from Adam and Christ did not come to this world to save them.
-Unlike humans, even the most clever or well trained horse does not have the mental capacity to become a Christian (...although we do have a couple of pages on a Christian dog and a Christian bear!)
+Horses have not descended from Adam, and Christ did not come to this world to save them.
+Unlike humans, even the most clever or well-trained horse doesn't have the mental capacity to become a Christian (...although we do have a couple of pages on a Christian dog and a Christian bear!)

-A Horseshoe Cross necklace or belt buckle tells people you are a gal or guy from Texas or at least, a wannabe Texan.
-It also tells people you have found something better than 'good luck' it tells people you have found salvation.
+A Horseshoe Cross necklace or belt buckle tells people you are a gal or guy from Texas – or at least, a wannabe Texan.
+It also tells people you have found something better than 'good luck' – it tells people you have found salvation.